• favorites

 Daniel Coston February 6, 2026

 Refraction portrays what you see when you look into the water to find another world—where light is bent and twisted here and there.
-Painted by looking directly into shallow water, the composition is built from overlapping stones whose edges soften and shift under the surface.
+It looks directly into shallow water, the composition is built from overlapping stones whose edges soften and shift under the surface.

-Warm ochres and muted blues are interrupted by thin, shimmers of the restless movement of water and light.
-This work emerged from sustained looking.
-Rather than depicting a single moment, Refraction holds many moments at once: light passing, water moving, stone remaining.
+Warm ochres and muted blues mix with thin, shimmers of movement of water and light.
+Rather than depicting a single moment, Refraction holds many moments at once: light passing, water moving, stones remaining.

 Daniel Coston - Refraction styled image.jpg